spookyQubit/AdvancedLaneDetection/README.md

 ---

 ### Camera calibration
-The code for calibrating camera images can be found in the Camera class implemented in ./src/calibration.py.
+The code for calibrating camera images can be found in the [Camera class](https://github.com/spookyQubit/AdvancedLaneDetection/blob/master/src/calibration.py).
 The camera matrix and the distortion coefficients are calculated using the chessboard images provided in ./camera_cal directory.
 Most important member function of this class is get_undistorted which takes in a distorted image and returns the undistorted version of the image.
 The effect of undistortion can be seen in the figure below: